 On Common Ground

-Tim is participating in the conversation “Awe, Wonder and Beauty in Science – a route to God?” on 23 March.
+Tim participated in the conversation “Awe, Wonder and Beauty in Science – a route to God?” on 23 March.